 This page will be updated regularly in order to provide the latest advice on matters concerning the reservoir.
 Progress updates will be added along with an opportunity to have your say and you can sign up to a mailing list for future announcements.
 There is also a FAQ (Frequently Asked Questions) area at the bottom to help answer the most commonly asked questions received by the public about the reservoir.

-2nd November 2020 – Joint Press Release by Dwr Cymru Welsh Water and Llanelli Rural Council – Adoption of Swiss Valley Reservoir by Llanelli Rural Council
+2nd November 2020 – Joint Press Release by Dwr Cymru Welsh Water and Llanelli Rural Council – Adoption of Cwm Lliedi Lower Reservoir, Swiss Valley by Llanelli Rural Council

-17th November 2020 – Press Release by Dwr Cymru Welsh Water – Funding for Watersports Announced for Swiss Valley Reservoir
+17th November 2020 – Press Release by Dwr Cymru Welsh Water – Funding for Watersports Announced for Cwm Lliedi Lower Reservoir, Swiss Valley

 15th March 2021: Toilet Block Update.
 The first phase of the toilet block building refurbishment is progressing well.
 Pictures attached show new paving and doorways for DDA accessible facilities.